nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.md

 In order to use Envoyer, your code must first be versioned with GIT, with a remote repository through [Bitbucket](http://bitbucket.org/), [GitHub](https://github.com) or [GitLab](https://gitlab.com).
 I happen to be using BitBucket, but it really doesn't matter since Envoyer gives you an easy interface to connect any one of them.

 ## Server Access
 Envoyer pulls code directly from your connected repository onto your server, so you'll need to grant server access via a SSH key.
 My site is hosted with the fine folks at [Crucial Hosting](http://crucialhosting.com/) (which uses cPanel), so creating SSH access was a breeze.
-Once you have server access set up, Evoyer gives you the green light (literally!) in their interface so you know that everything is good to go.
+Once you have server access set up, Envoyer gives you the green light (literally!) in their interface so you know that everything is good to go.

 ## Deployment Hooks
 This is where the magic happens!
 Envoyer gives you the ability to run deployment hooks before and after various stages of the deployment process, which are: